Aiki Shuren Dojo - Aikido Copenhagen - Ethan Weisgard

 Behavior

-Your behaviour will reflect back to the people who have recommended you to Nemoto Sensei.
+Your behavior will reflect back to the people who have recommended you as uchi deshi.
 You should take great care in behaving properly at all times.
-There are rules in the Aiki House and dojo which will be explained to you.
+There are rules in the dojo which will be explained to you.
 You must abide by them, even if you do not agree with them.
 Keep a humble attitude at all times.
 Remember that you are a guest in a foreign country and culture, so behave with respect.

 Titles

-Nemoto Sensei should always be called Sensei or Nemoto Sensei and his wife: ¨Oku-sama¨.
+Every Sensei should always be called by their family name plus "Sensei."
 Also when talking to someone else, be sure to always refer to them by the aforementioned names.
-It is rude to refer to people without using ¨...san, ...sama or ...Sensei.”
+In Japan it is rude to refer to people without using a suffix after their name.

 Gifts

-Bring gifts to give to Nemoto Sensei, and to Oku-sama.
+Giving gifts when meeting is an important custom in Japan.
+Bring gifts to give to the Sensei.
 Make sure to have several small gifts to give if invited to someone’s home or to special friends made during your stay.
 Dojo T shirts are a good present for Aikido friends you may make in Japan.

 Personal names